Cloud Vulnerability DB

 A community-led vulnerabilities database

-The vulnerability stems from how Next.js middleware responses with a Location header are processed.
-The issue occurs in the getResolveRoutes function within packages/next/src/server/lib/router-utils/resolve-routes.ts.
-Before the patch, any response from middleware containing a Location header was treated as a redirect, regardless of the HTTP status code.
-This could be exploited for SSRF attacks if a middleware returned a non-redirect status with a Location header pointing to an internal or sensitive URL.
-The vulnerability has been assigned CWE-918 (Server-Side Request Forgery) with a CVSS vector of CVSS:3.1/AV:N/AC:H/PR:N/UI:N/S:U/C:H/I:L/A:N (Miggo, GitHub Advisory).
+The vulnerability lies in how Next.js middleware responses with a Location header are processed.
+The issue occurred in the getResolveRoutes function within packages/next/src/server/lib/router-utils/resolve-routes.ts, where any response from middleware containing a Location header was treated as a redirect regardless of the HTTP status code.
+The vulnerability has a CVSS v3.1 base score of 6.5 (Medium) with a vector string of CVSS:3.1/AV:N/AC:H/PR:N/UI:N/S:U/C:H/I:L/A:N (Miggo, GitHub Advisory).

 The vulnerability has been patched in Next.js versions 14.2.32 and 15.4.7.
 For users who cannot upgrade immediately, recommended workarounds include: ensuring middleware follows official guidance by using NextResponse.next({ request }) to explicitly pass the request object, avoiding forwarding user-controlled headers to downstream systems without validation, and ensuring headers that should never be sent from client to server are not reflected back via NextResponse.next (Vercel Changelog).